 'This is the point when you have the key pieces of information you need to reach out to contractors with design parameters.'

 Gunawan comments also, 'I would recommend dividing the project into two parts.
 If renovating the entire kitchen, I would start with the island and then the cabinets.'

-How do I remodel a kitchen on a budget in 2022?
+How do I remodel a kitchen on a budget?

 Clarke recommends the following cut down on kitchen remodeling costs still with great results:

 1. Cut the middle man: If you have extra time on your hands, look into hiring tradespeople on your own without going through a general contractor.
 Keep in mind you will need to do a little bit of research to ensure each company is licensed and has a good reputation.
 Perhaps reach out to anyone you know in the business to get referrals for their favorite tile installer, countertop company, and electrician.

 2. Look into installing butcher block countertops.
 Depending on your source, butcher block is considerably less expensive than its other counterparts (pun intended!), such as granite or marble...
 It also provides such warmth in an otherwise utilitarian space.